mod_rewrite

 Name

-mod_rewrite — http(8gx) processing plugin for altering HTTP request URIs before processing
+mod_rewrite — http(8gx) handler for altering HTTP request URIs before processing

 Description